Faq's

 As the water content decreases, the nectar thickens and becomes honey.
 During this process, enzymes in the bees' saliva, such as invertase, break down the complex sugars in the nectar into simpler sugars.
 This enzymatic action further contributes to the thickening and flavor development of honey.
 The bees continue to fan the honeycomb to ensure that the honey reaches the optimal consistency.

 Once the honey has reached the desired thickness, the bees seal the honeycomb cells with a layer of beeswax to protect the honey from moisture and contaminants.
 This sealing process ensures that the honey remains preserved and can be stored for long periods.
-Honey serves as a vital food source for the colony, particularly during winter months when foraging is not possible.

 When asking where we sourced my forest honey from, it's essential to note that forest honey is typically gathered from wild, untouched forests, where bees collect nectar from a diverse range of flowering plants and trees.